LufeMC/lumaa-spring-2025-swe/Readme.md

 The frontend will run on: http://localhost:3000

 📌 4.
 Notes on Testing
-✅ Testing API with curl
+✅ Testing backend API with curl
 Register a user:
 curl -X POST -H "Content-Type: application/json" \
 -d '{"username":"testuser", "password":"testpassword"}' \